 SB&H is constantly working on behalf of people with spina bifida and/or hydrocephalus to identity and address the key issues and trends that affect our membership.
-Below is a list of the priority issues for SB&H.
+Below is a list of the priority issues for SB&H and some of the coalitions and alliances who work to improve the quality of life of individuals with disabilities.

 When children with spina bifida and/or hydrocephalus (sb/h) reach the age of 18, access to health services becomes extremely fragmented.
 As their lives become busier with post-secondary education, employment/volunteer work, independent living and/or family responsibilities, adults with spina bifida and/or hydrocephalus must find their own specialists and service providers.
 They no longer have the "one-stop-shopping" option of a multidisciplinary clinic service.